The Day After

 What happened last night was not only the most optimistic scenario in terms of election returns, but also in going forward for the next few months.
 The Democrats and the Left in general are in a state of shock and demoralization.
 If the election results were more ambiguous, with decisive races still being counted or capable of being lawfared, the line of resistance for the Democrats would be more clear.
 The Democrats could have been energized by the possibility of hope.
 Now there is no hope from the ballot box, rigged or otherwise.

-Steve Heyward allowed me to say a few words on the podcast last night and as he caught me by surprise, my thoughts weren’t in proper sound-bite form.
-However, my point was that the Left has adopted a Manichean, apocalyptic would view regarding Trump.
-Given that, it would be naive to expect that they would simply throw in the towel on the election and allow him to re-take the White House on the presumption that they can fight him on the same subversive terms as 2016; by their logic, we no longer live in normal times and by extension to treat Trump’s return to White House as a normal (though regrettable in their view) event is a historic act of moral cowardice.
+Steve Hayward allowed me to say a few words on the podcast last night, and as he caught me by surprise, my thoughts weren’t in proper sound-bite form.
+However, my point was that the Left has adopted a Manichean, apocalyptic worldview regarding Trump.
+Given that, it would be naïve to expect that they would simply throw in the towel on the election, and allow him to re-take the White House, on the presumption that they can fight him on the same subversive terms as in 2016; by their logic, we no longer live in normal times, and by extension to treat Trump’s return to the White House as a normal (though regrettable in their view) event is a historic act of moral cowardice.

-There are other ways of stopping Trump from returning to office then just constitutional means and given the implied intent by the Left, all options probably have to be viewed from the standpoint of utility rather than legal or social norms.
+There are other ways of stopping Trump from returning to office than just Constitutional means, and given the implied intent by the Left, all options probably have to be viewed from the standpoint of utility rather than legal or social norms.
 Assassination?
 Color revolution?
-To assume that these are off the table is to assume that the Left will simply unilaterally back away from all their rhetoric, all their extraordinary actions of lawfare and subversion and say “my bad.”
+To assume that these are off the table is to assume that the Left will simply unilaterally back away from all of their rhetoric, all of their extraordinary actions of lawfare and subversion, and say “my bad.”

 To top it all off, the fact that Trump grew his coalition over the past few months with the addition of Musk and RFK frightens the daylights out of the Left, because Trump has promised to let them loose on the Beltway

 The next few weeks will be critical.
 I expect between now and January 20th, at a minimum, some violence and Jan.
 6 nastiness at least at the level of voting against certification.
 More than that?
-That’s going to depend on how broken the Left is by what happened last night and whether they can regroup over the next few weeks to accomplish anything more than spasmodic hissy-fits
+That’s going to depend on how broken the Left is by what happened last night, and on whether they can regroup over the next few weeks to accomplish anything more than spasmodic hissy-fits.

 Keep an eye out for catalytic actions and other good ole Marxist revolutionary tactics.
-Large protests say along the lines of the big Palestinian protest in DC last November; actions that bring people together and give them a spark of hope.
-A crisis, contrived or otherwise, a scandal that can be used to revive peoples’ fears of a Trump presidency.
-It doesn’t need to have support of the majority of the country, just enough to get large numbers going, just to provide a hook for people to hang their emotional insanity on.
+Large protests — say, along the lines of the big Palestinian protest in DC last November; actions that bring people together and give them a spark of hope.
+A crisis, contrived or otherwise.
+A scandal that can be used to revive people’s fears of a Trump presidency.
+It doesn’t need to have the support of the majority of the country, just enough support to get large crowds going, just enough to provide a hook for people to hang their emotional insanity on.

-The next few weeks is going to be about getting the Democrats to accept defeat and to go gently into the good night.
+The next few weeks are going to be about getting the Democrats to accept defeat and to go gently into the good night.

 If they do that?
 Good.
 Because the next step is shock and awe come January 20th.